Blood in semen

 Reversing a vasectomy is an operation to rejoin the tubes that carry sperm from your testicles.
 It may make you fertile again.

-Prostate problems such as swelling, enlargement and cancer are the most common conditions to affect your prostate.
-Learn about the symptoms and treatment options here.
+Swelling, enlargement and cancer are the most common problems that affect the prostate.
+Learn about important symptoms and treatment options here.

 Hepatitis is an illness that inflames and damages a person's liver.
 Here's what you need to know about the types, causes and symptoms of hepatitis.